Best Dog Toys of 2020

 Available difficulty levels: Level 1 (Easy), Level 2 (Intermediate), Level 3 (Advanced), Level 4 (Expert)

 Our canine testing team had mixed results with this toy's longevity.
-One pooch who loves tug of war really liked the furry texture and the feel of the rope reinforcement, while another pup who is a ripper and a tearer quickly removed the internal ropes and squeaker.
-It appeared to our dog parents that the presence of the harder, interior rope skeleton intrigued and compelled some dogs to rip into the toy to find the hidden treasure inside.
+One pooch who loves tug of war liked the furry texture and the feel of the rope reinforcement, while another pup who is a ripper and a tearer quickly removed the internal ropes and squeaker.
+It appeared to our dog parents that the presence of the more rigid interior rope skeleton intrigued and compelled some dogs to rip into the toy to find the hidden treasure inside.
 Like with most toys, we recommend monitoring your dog's play in case they remove the ropes or squeaker so that they don't ingest them.
 Depending on your dog's tendencies, this could be a great and durable option or could present an extra temptation to extract the goodies from the inside.

 Available sizes: X-Small, Small/Medium, Medium/Large, X-Large